hujens/hunhevicz.github.io/content/post/_post11.md

 ]
 +++

-Keynote on IPD and blockchain; and paper on blockchain for a circular digital built environment.
+Keynote and paper presentation at the Construction Blockchain Conference in Hongkong.

 <!--more-->